ramanirudh/indic_tokenizer_perl/README.md

 ######################################################################

-Thank You
+Thank You.
-Suggestions are Welcome
+Suggestions are Welcome:
 ramanirudh28@gmail.com